 When Carol Catalano was seven years old, she spent six weeks in bed with rheumatic fever.
 “To keep me from being bored, my dad gave me several books on drawing,”

-Her creative interest found a focus when she entered the Rhode Island School of Design (RISD) after secondary school and discovered industrial design.
+Her creative interest found a focus when she entered the Rhode Island School of Design (RISD) after high school and discovered industrial design.
 “After the first project, I knew I had found my life’s work,” she says.

 Catalano says the training she received at RISD added a whole new dimension to her creativity.
 “They had a very hands-on approach, so I worked a lot with materials in the machine and wood shops.”
 In fact, that hands-on training proved valuable when she was working on her Capelli stool.
-“One of the requirements for the International Furniture Design Competition in Asahikawa (Japan) was to build a full-size prototype,” says Catalano, “which we did: in my garage.”
+“One of the requirements for the International Furniture Design Competition in Asahikawa (Japan) was to build a full-size prototype,” says Catalano, “which we did—in my garage.”

-The effort paid off: her stool took a Silver Prize in the prestigious competition in 1999, one of only eight awards given and the only American design selected from over 700 entries from around the world.
+The effort paid off: Her stool took a Silver Prize in the prestigious competition in 1999—one of only eight awards given and the only American design selected from over 700 entries from around the world.

-“I love giving artistic expression to things I’ve learnt,” she says, “and I’m always looking for ways to ‘cross-pollinate’.”
+“I love giving artistic expression to things I’ve learned, and I’m always looking for ways to ‘cross-pollinate.’ ”

 - Carol Catalano

-She finds learning about new industries to be one of the most challenging and rewarding aspects of her job.
-“I love giving artistic expression to things I’ve learnt,” she says, “and I’m always looking for ways to ‘cross-pollinate’.
-Just the other day, for example, I was meeting with a thermoplastics supplier, and he was showing me the elastomer pellets in their raw state before they’re melted down and injection-moulded.
-My immediate reaction was to think, how can we use these pellets in other applications?”
+She finds learning about new industries one of the most challenging and rewarding aspects of her job.
+“I love giving artistic expression to things I’ve learned,” she says, “and I’m always looking for ways to ‘cross-pollinate.’”
+For example, the Capelli Stool and the molded earcup in the Hifiman HE1000 headphones, designed by Catalano Design, both incorporate the same molded wood process.

-Catalano likes to push the current boundaries of her field and has made a commitment to include much more thinking about the end user’s experience in all her designs.
-“It’s much different now than when I first started out,” she says.
-“It used to be about just creating a good design.
-Now the first thing I think about in any project is how I can simplify and enrich people’s lives.”
+Catalano likes to push the current boundaries of her field and has prioritised the end user’s experience in all the firm’s designs.
+“It used to be about just creating a good design,” she says.
+“Now the first thing we think about for any project is how we can simplify and enrich people’s lives.”